1982 Spanish general election: Outcome

-The AP-PDP coalition had a major breakthrough, gaining a substantial portion of UCD previous support, displacing it as the main party to the right-of-centre in Spain and becoming the country's main opposition party.
+The People's Alliance–People's Democratic Party (AP–PDP) coalition had a major breakthrough, gaining a substantial portion of UCD previous support, displacing it as the main party to the right-of-centre in Spain and becoming the country's main opposition party.
 Despite only topping the polls in Galicia, its results elsewhere where still considered impressive for a party that, in the 1979 election, had only obtained 6% of the vote and 9 seats.
 It obtained 107 seats—despite opinion polls predicting that it would be well-below the 100-seat mark—and climbed up to 5.5 million votes.
 It did not win any seats, however, in the districts of Ceuta and Melilla, which essentially worked under a FPTP system.
 The AP-UCD-PDP coalition in the Basque Country won 2 seats, 1 each for Álava and Biscay, being left out from Gipuzkoa.
 It would also be the only one of three times that AP and its successor, the PP, would win a seat in the district of Girona.

-The PCE suffered from PSOE's growth, falling from 23 seats to 4—a loss of 82.6%—and losing 1.1 million votes to 850,000 —a loss of 60%.
+The Communist Party of Spain (PCE) suffered from PSOE's growth, falling from 23 seats to 4—a loss of 82.6%—and losing 1.1 million votes to 850,000 —a loss of 60%.
 Furthermore, it fell to 4.02% of the share, from 10.8% in 1979.
 As a result of not reaching the required 5% threshold and 5 seats to obtain a parliamentary group in Congress of its own, the PCE was forced into the Mixed Group, with the fear of becoming an extraparliamentary party at the next election remaining for the entire legislature.
-On the other hand, nationalist parties such as PNV and CiU benefitted from the UCD's collapse and enlarged its political representation.
+On the other hand, nationalist parties such as PNV and CiU benefitted from the UCD's collapse and enlarged their political representation.
 CiU gained 4 seats for a total of 12, placing among the top two in Catalonia, a first in a general election since 1977.